-Of those in April:
+Of those in May:

-- on average it took 22 days for the police to return a check that had been sent to them - 3 forces (Hampshire, Kent and Sussex) were experiencing delays.
+- on average it took 23 days for the police to return a check that had been sent to them - 3 forces (Hampshire, Kent and Sussex) were experiencing delays.
 These represent 8% of the total checks sent to forces

-- 32% of aged cases held by forces at the beginning of the month were completed by the end of the month, excluding the 3 red forces this figure is 67% - The number of Aged cases increased in April from 16,038 to 16,391.
-The 3 forces experiencing delays hold over 83% of all Aged cases.
+- 38% of aged cases held by forces at the beginning of the month were completed by the end of the month, excluding the 3 red forces this figure is 69% - The number of Aged cases increased across May, from 16,391 to 16,754.
+The 3 forces experiencing delays hold over 78% of all Aged cases.

-Across April forces were sent 5.1k above forecast for the month.
+Across May forces were sent 7k below forecast for the month.

-Vacancies increased from 99 to 115, however this was to be expected as forces have been funded for increased staffing levels for financial year 2025/26.
-The leaving and starting of staff across the forces is a constant challenge, with successful recruitment campaigns routinely taking three months, police vetting adding a further three months and training then taking at least six to nine months.
+Vacancies decreased from 115 to 109, the leaving and starting of staff across the forces is a constant challenge, with successful recruitment campaigns routinely taking three months, police vetting adding a further three months and training then taking at least six to nine months.
 This means the full positive impact from additional / newly recruited staffing is not felt for a considerable period.

-Hampshire: Overtime and other measures continue to be implemented in the interim.
-With budgeted resource of 28.62 FTE, they now have 3.36 FTE (12%) vacancies and 4 FTE (14%) new starters and/or in training.
-Since the end of December 2024 aged cases have decreased from 7570 to 5128.
+Hampshire: high volumes across 2022/23, continuing into 2023/24, ongoing IT issues, and staff attrition are contributing factors for the Hampshire's high WIP, turnaround times and Aged, all of which combined to hamper timely recovery.
+Overtime and other measures have been implemented in the interim.
+With budgeted resource of 28.62 FTE, they now have 2.36 FTE (8%) vacancies and 3 FTE (10%) new starters and/or in training.

-Kent: further significant improvements in Kent's Aged and WiP will not be seen until at least the end of Quarter 1 of 2025/26.
-With budgeted resource of 53.2 FTE, they now have 10.02 FTE (19%) vacancies and 9.21 FTE (17%) new starters and/or in training.
-To tackle the long-standing performance issues Kent are also going through a restructure of the Unit which will in the longer term give them greater resilience and improve output.
-Since the end of December 2024, the recovery plan has seen positive results with aged cases decreasing from 4282 to 2816.
+Kent: further significant improvements in Kent's Aged and WiP will not be seen until at least the end of Quarter 2 of 2025/26 as recruitment is proving more challenging than expected due to low calibre of applicants so vacancies.
+With budgeted resource of 53.2 FTE, they have 10.02 FTE (19%) vacancies and 3.62 FTE (7%) new starters and/or in training (down from 9.21 FTE (17% in April).
+To tackle the long standing performance issues Kent are also going through a restructure of the Unit which will in the longer term give them greater resilience and improve output.

-Sussex: measures continue to be implemented at Sussex including a Gold Group which means focus at the highest level within force on Sussex's recovery.
-With budgeted resource of 27.17 FTE, they now have 5.31 FTE (19.5%) vacancies and 4.81 FTE (18%) new starters and/or in training.
+Sussex: a number of measures have been implemented at Sussex including a Gold Group which means focus at the highest level within force on Sussex's recovery.
+DBS funding additional staff to handle the increases in volumes of checks and funded overtime to minimise the impact whilst new staff are recruited and trained; training groups / buddies implemented to progress staff through training stages more effectively; the funding of a dedicated training/assessor and other forces who have capacity have been supporting by completing 'less complex' checks, until vacant positions are filled, and new staff become productive.
+With budgeted resource of 27.17 FTE, they now have 3.31 FTE (12%) vacancies and 7.81 FTE (29%) new starters and/or in training.